If you're struggling with your home loan repayments, there is help available. The earlier you get help, the more options you'll have.

 If you receive a default notice, do not ignore it.
 Talk to your lender or get free legal advice immediately.

-Talk to your lender to discuss your options.
 You may be able change the terms of your loan, or temporarily pause or reduce your repayments.
 This is called a hardship variation.

 Apply for a hardship variation